Recipes for the Digital Quantum Simulation of Lattice Spin Systems: First-order Trotter-Suzuki expansion

 where the higher-order contributions can be more precisely written as an exponential \cite{Childs2021}.
 Using the upper bound $\left\lVert \sum_{k<l}\left[H_k,H_l \right] \right\rVert \le \sum_{k<l} \left\lVert \left[H_k,H_l \right] \right\rVert \le \frac{K(K-1)}{2} \max_{k<l} \left\lVert \left[H_k,H_l \right] \right\rVert$ and evaluating the commutators for the spin model Eqs.~\eqref{eq:general} and \eqref{eq:partition}, $\left[H_k,H_l \right]=i\sum_{i} J_{i i_k} J_{i i_l}\sum_{\alpha\beta\gamma}\epsilon_{\alpha\beta\gamma}S_i^\alpha S_{i_k}^\beta S_{i_l}^\gamma$, where $i_k$ is the unique site such that $(i,i_k)\in P_k$, we find $\left\lVert\left[H_k,H_l \right]\right\rVert \le \frac{6}{8}n J^2$, and

 where $J$ denotes an upper bound on the interaction strengths, $J_{ij}\le J$.
-In order to suppress the error below $\epsilon$, such that $\Delta_K^{(1)}(t,m)\le\epsilon$, it is thus sufficient to choose a sifficiently fine discretization of time, such that
+In order to suppress the error below $\epsilon$, such that $\Delta_K^{(1)}(t,m)\le\epsilon$, it is thus sufficient to choose a sufficiently fine discretization of time, such that

 The required number of elementary spin-spin coupling operations $U_{ij}=\exp(-i\tau H_{ij})$ within the first-order Trotter-Suzuki expansion can then be given as